milanaryal/milanaryal.github.io/_posts/2020-06-09-getting-started-with-webpack.md

 **Output**

-Configuring the output configuration options tells webpack how to write the compiled files to disk.
+Configuring the output configuration options tells Webpack how to write the compiled files to disk.
 Note that, while there can be multiple entry points, only one output configuration is specified

 **Loader**